All Episodes

 That's the latest example.

-And and again, because it's happening at the end of a campaign, and it's just it's just it's just a it's just a falsehood.
+And again, because it's happening at the end of a campaign, and it's just a falsehood.

-And and it's a falsehood driven by their resistance mentality.
+And it's a falsehood driven by their resistance mentality.

 There's always been liberal bias in the media.

-It's unfortunate, but Republican presidents who've won who've succeeded have found a way to work around it.
+It's unfortunate, but Republican presidents who've succeeded have found a way to work around it.

-I mean, they're callous examples, I know you know, Sean, but the vice president regularly says Donald Trump said there'd be a bloodbath if you if he lost the election.
+I know you know, Sean, but the vice president regularly says Donald Trump said there'd be a bloodbath if he lost the election.

 It's not what he said.

-And so part of why I think if he does win, he'll win is I talk to people on two-way all the time who say, I don't love Trump.
+And so part of why I think if he does win, he'll win, is I talk to people on Tui all the time who say, I don't love Trump.

-I love problems with Trump, but the bias, along with the the indictments, are so antithetical to what America should be about that they're voting for Trump out of protest.
+But the bias, along with the indictments, are so antithetical to what America should be about that they're voting for Trump at a protest.

-And the irony, of course, is the people who have sacrificed their professional credibility the most are the ones out of out of desire, a determination to stop Donald Trump, are just like in 2016, if he wins, going to have played one of the largest roles in helping him inadvertently because the backlash against the unfairness.
+And the irony, of course, is that the people who have sacrificed their professional credibility the most are the ones out of desire, a determination to stop Donald Trump, are, just like in 2016, if he wins, going to have played one of the largest roles in helping him inadvertently because of the backlash against the unfairness.

 So since Kamala Harris got in this race, she has never been asked about her stated position on co-sponsoring the Green New Deal with Bernie Sanders and her willingness to eliminate the filibuster to achieve that.

-I have not heard her answer have to answer that question.
+I have not heard her have to answer that question.

 We had 574 riots in the summer of 2020.

-She tweeted that out four days after Minneapolis police precinct was burned to the ground and then went on CBS and said they're not going to stop rioting and they shouldn't stop rioting, and I'm not going to stop supporting them.
+She tweeted that out four days after a Minneapolis police precinct was burned to the ground and then went on CBS and said they're not going to stop rioting and they shouldn't stop rioting and I'm not going to stop supporting them.

-Uh she gave a a half-hazard answer on her repeated comments that she would ban fracking and offshore drilling.
+She gave a haphazard answer on her repeated comments that she would ban fracking and offshore drilling.

 I'm not sure I believe it.

-Uh she's never been asked about why she s thinks it's courageous never to say the words radical Islamic terrorism or illegal alien.
+She's never been asked about why she thinks it's courageous never to say the words radical Islamic terrorism or illegal alien.

-I mean, it's it's beyond malpractice in my view.
+I mean, it's beyond malpractice in my view.

-How is it possible in a hundred days she's never been asked any of those questions?
+How is it possible in 100 days she's never been asked any of those questions?

 Well, the list goes on and on.